hueychen27/brightness_manager_for_kde_plasma/README.md

 Don't change the path to the files (changing username's home folder, moving the file or folder to another place) or else you would have to manually update the path to the `decrease_brightness.sh` and `increase_brightness.sh` files.

 Want to change the brightness step for the files when you add this in the keyboard shortcuts?
 Just change the number in the `increment.conf` file to a positive number.

+# Build from source

+Prerequistities:
+Install shc to compile shell to c code.
+Step 1:
+Run `cd src` in this directory.
+Step 2:
+Run `shc -vrf increase_brightness.sh -o ../build/increase_brightness` to compile the shell script.
+Step 3:
+Repeat step 2 but with decrease instead of increase.